thehanlab/dynamicLM/README.md

     covariate changes from 0 to 1.

 We illustrate the package using the long-form example data set given in the package.
-This gives the time-to-event of cancer relapse under 2 competing risks.
-3 fixed patient bio-markers are given as well (age at baseline, stage of initial cancer, bmi, male).
-A time-dependent covariate treatment indicates if the treatment is on or off treatment and T\_txgiven gives the time at which this patient entry was created.
+This gives the time-to-event of cancer relapse under two competing risks.
+Three fixed patient bio-markers are given as well (age at baseline, stage of initial cancer, bmi, male).
+A time-dependent covariate treatment indicates if the treatment is on or off treatment and `T\_txgiven` gives the time at which this patient entry was created.
 ```R
     library(dynamicLM)
     #> Loading required package: prodlim